 Woking doctor issues warning as figures suggest 'health threatening' levels of alcohol consumption

-More than one in five indulges in ‘increasing risk’ drinking – so-called because the levels at which they consume alcohol increases their risk of alcohol-related illness.
+More than one in five people indulge in ‘increasing risk’ drinking – so called because the levels at which they consume alcohol increases their risk of alcohol-related illness.

 The estimates are higher in Woking than in England as a whole, and higher than in the county of Surrey as a whole, according to Public Health England*, the Government’s own advisory group.